hannanjamaludin/M9-assessment/README.md

 Question 6 answer is in questions/question6.php file.

-The client information is defined in the .env file which has being pushed in the directory as well without any confidential information (for assessment purposes only).
+The client information is defined in the .env file which has been pushed in the directory as well without any confidential information (for assessment purposes only).

 ## Question 7